TL; DR: Create Personas with the Help of the Engineers

 How to Run a Persona Workshop with the Whole Team

 People care about what they help create—this principle also applies to every part of the product discovery process.
-Therefore, it is vital that whole team—is a smaller set-up—or a fair number of representatives from each team participate in the workshop that creates personas.
+Therefore, it is vital that the whole team or a fair number of representatives from each team participate in the workshop that creates personas.
 The following workshop agenda has proven to be useful:

 - Start by dividing the large group into smaller groups of two to four participants each to introduce either your organization’s persona template or consider Dave Gray’s empathy mapping